Updated August 14, 2026

 Comparing similar time periods can help you see the big picture.
 If your ROI dipped in Q1 this year and the year before, it’s probably just a seasonal trend.

-Use a spreadsheet to track all your related expenses, including:
+Use a spreadsheet to track all relevant expenses, including:

 While you appreciate all your clients, they’re not all created equal.
 Repeat customers will always bring more value to your business through sales and word-of-mouth.